-U.S. and international markets have experienced significant periods of volatility in recent months and years due to a number of economic, political and global macro factors including rising inflation, uncertainty regarding central banks' interest rate increases, the possibility of a national or global recession, trade tensions, political events, the war between Russia and Ukraine and the impact of the coronavirus (COVID-19) global pandemic.
-The recovery from COVID-19 is proceeding at slower than expected rates and may last for a prolonged period of time.
+U.S. and international markets have experienced and may continue to experience significant periods of volatility in recent years and months due to a number of economic, political and global macro factors including uncertainty regarding inflation and central banks' interest rates, the possibility of a national or global recession, trade tensions, political events, the war between Russia and Ukraine, armed conflict in the Middle East. and the impact of the coronavirus (COVID-19) global pandemic.
+The impact of COVID-19 may last for an extended period of time.
 As a result of continuing political tensions and armed conflicts, including the war between Ukraine and Russia, the U.S. and the European Union imposed sanctions on certain Russian individuals and companies, including certain financial institutions, and have limited certain exports and imports to and from Russia.
 The war has contributed to recent market volatility and may continue to do so.
 Continuing market volatility as a result of recent market conditions or other events may have an adverse effect on the performance of the Fund.